What is Sclerotherapy and How Does it Work?

 What Areas Can Sclerotherapy Treat?

 Sclerotherapy uses slightly differing sclerosing agents and techniques depending on the veins being treated.
-Liquid sclerotherapy is used to treat smaller varicose veins and spider veins, whereas foam sclerotherapy is preferred for larger vessels experiencing greater severity of varicosity.
+Liquid sclerotherapy is used to treat smaller varicose veins and surface veins, whereas foam sclerotherapy is preferred for larger vessels experiencing greater severity of varicosity.
 To ensure our patients experience minimal post-treatment discomfort, we treat using nitrogen-free foam.
 At The Vein Clinic we carefully review each patient’s case, and treatment results will depend on this, but on average veins can be treated over 2-3 sessions at monthly intervals.

 How Does Sclerotherapy Work?